ryanorendorff/sbtb-2020-type-safe-fpga/quartus-project/README.md

 This folder contains a basic project that connects the forward propagation neural network written in Clash to the DE10 Nano, connected through the Avalon interconnect framework on Intel FPGAs.
-The contained quartus project is automatically configered for the HPS (ARM) processor with the correct pins.
+The contained quartus project is automatically configered for the HPS (32-bit ARM-A9) processor with the correct pins.

 1. Use clash to compile the `RunNetwork.hs` file in the `ip` folder using `clash RunNetwork.hs --verilog`.